-Arterial Stents.
-Doctors are investigating the use of drug-coated stents (similar to those used in angioplasty for heart blockages) for treating ED in patients who have not been helped by drug therapy.
+Arterial Stents: Doctors are investigating the use of drug-coated stents (similar to those used in angioplasty for heart blockages) for treating ED in men who have not been helped by drug therapy.
 The stents are tiny, expandable metal mesh tubes that are implanted in an artery that provides blood flow to the penis.
 Preliminary studies have been promising, but only men with specific types of blood flow blockages caused by atherosclerosis are candidates for this procedure.
 These stents are currently only being studied in clinical trials.
 They have not yet been approved for ED treatment.

-Because many cases of erectile dysfunction are due to reduced blood flow from blocked arteries, it is important to maintain the same healthy lifestyle habits used to prevent heart disease.
+Because many cases of ED are due to reduced blood flow from blocked arteries, it is important to maintain the same healthy lifestyle habits used to prevent heart disease.

 Foods that some people claim to have qualities that enhance sexual drive include chilies, chocolate, scallops, oysters, olives, and anchovies.
 No evidence exists for these claims.

 Regular exercise is helpful for weight control, stress reduction, and a healthy heart.

-Staying sexually active may help prevent erectile dysfunction.
+Staying sexually active may help prevent ED.
 Frequent erections stimulate blood flow to the penis.

 If medications are causing ED, discuss with your doctor whether to change to a different medication or reduce the dosage.

-Even if erectile dysfunction is caused by a physical problem, interpersonal, supportive, or behavioral therapy are often helpful for patients and their partners.
+Even if ED is caused by a physical problem, interpersonal, supportive, or behavioral therapy are often helpful for men and their partners.